 If you don't have an Alpha or VAX system with which to install the hobbyist PL/I compiler on, there are a number of public access systems available (for non-commercial use) that do have the Kednos PL/I compiler installed.
 The following is a list of such systems currently available.

 - eisner.decus.org is possibly the oldest public access OpenVMS system.
 It is an Alpha system running a host of hobbyist software, including the Kednos PL/I compiler.

-- FAFNER is a VAX 7000/820 system running OpenVMS V7.3.
+- FAFNER was a VAX 7000/820 system running OpenVMS V7.3.
+However, FAFNER has since been shutdown and replaced with a DS20 called FASOLT.
 It too has the Kednos PL/I compiler installed.
-FAFNER's system manager also offers other classic VAX system for temporary use.
+FASOLT's system manager also offers other classic systems for temporary use.

-If you know of a system not listed here, please contact us at firstname.lastname@example.org with some details.
+If you know of a system not listed here, please contact us here.

 - SIMH is possibly the best know simulator available.
 It supports a whole host of systems from DEC as well as other vendors.
 Included in this is a MicroVAX 3900 and a VAX-11/780.
 Both of these will run OpenVMS and in-turn will run the Kednos PL/I VAX compiler.

 - ts10 is another emulator family.
 Originally developed as PDP-10 emulator it has since grown to include PDP-11 and VAX systems.
 The VAX system emulated ar the VAXserver 3900 and MicroVAX II.
 This emulator will boot OpenVMS and support the Kednos PL/I compiler.